-Policy Existing Indicators and Targets Performance Analysis CS7Number of (net) housing completions per annum195 new dwellings have been completed this year.The Core Strategy target has long been out of date.Housing delivery has been on average 243 dwellings per annum since 2007.The scale of Objectively Assessed Housing Need (OAHN), calculated using the standard methodology as required by the latest National Planning Policy Framework is calculated as 579 units per annum.
-A 20% buffer has been added to this figure due to under performance, resulting in a requirement of 695195 new dwellings have been completed this year.
-This year we have achieved 33% of our identified housing need.
+Policy Existing Indicators and Targets Performance Analysis CS7 This year we have achieved 33% of our identified housing need.
 This is the second lowest level since the monitoring period began.
-Historic peaks in delivery during 2012/2013 and 2016/2017 can be explained by a number of converse of the west Park and St Ebbas (known as Hospitals cluster) sites in 2012/13 and the redevelopment of 2016/17.
+Historic peaks in delivery during 2012/2013 and 2016/2017 can be explained by a number of or West Park and St Ebbas (known as Hospitals cluster) sites in 2012/13 and the redevelopment 2016/17.
 We have consistently exceeded the housing target identified under Core Strategy Policy CS7.
 Strategy has been superseded by the OAHN, calculated by the standard method (579 dwelling the revised NPPF.
-Our OAHN figure is a substantially higher level of housing delivery that we have before.
+Our OAHN figure is a substantially higher level of housing delivery that we have here. as required by the latest National Planning Policy Framework is calculated as 579 units per annum.
+A 20% buffer has been added to this figure due to under performance, resulting in a requirement of 695 before.
 The revised National Planning Policy Framework (NPPF) has also introduced a number of new delivery.
 This includes the Housing Delivery Test and its associated penalties.
-These are mean transitional period whereby either the need calculation or the thresholds are stepped up every y We are working on a new Local Plan that will encompass all of the housing policies and allocat detailed evidence base documents including the Strategic Housing Land Availability Assessme Assessment 2019.
-A full list of housing completions for 2019-20 can be found in appendix A vel of delivery against the housing requirement f completions on strategic housing sites on the nt of the former Linton's Centre site between ew tests/measures that seek to increase housing neasures which are subject to a three year y year.
+These are me transitional period whereby either the need calculation or the thresholds are stepped up every We are working on a new Local Plan that will encompass all of the housing policies and allocat detailed evidence base documents including the Strategic Housing Land Availability Assessment Assessment 2019.
+A full list of housing completions for 2019-20 can be found in appendix A evel of delivery against the housing requirement f completions on strategic housing sites on the nt of the former Linton's Centre site between ew tests/measures that seek to increase housing neasures which are subject to a three year y year.
 This can be seen represented in Figure 1. cate new housing sites.
-This will be informed by nent (June 2017) and the Strategic Housing Market Detailed Housing Trajectory projecting the net additional dwellings in future years.
+This will be informed by ment (June 2017) and the Strategic Housing Market